angt08/Project2-Dinos/README.md

 # TITLE : Angies Horror Gallery

- This will be a web app where the user will play games the purpose of this app is for horror movie fans to stop by and have a little fun. the first three game ideas are:
+ This will be a web app where the user will play games the purpose of this app is for horror  fans to stop by and have a little fun. the first three game ideas are:

  ##text adventure game: